 B.A. in Anthropology

 Anthropology offers two undergraduate programs: a B.A. in anthropology (30 hours) and a minor (18 hours) in anthropology.
-Both programs are predicated on a four-fields approach.
+Both programs are predicated on a four-fields approach and two methods courses.
 The major requires that students take a four-course sequence designed to provide foundational knowledge in anthropology.
 The minor requires that students take 18 hours of coursework, drawing from across the core and elective options.

 The required courses for the major are:

 Plus 6 hours of methods (see below)

 Though we do not have a stand-alone linguistics course, linguistics is covered in both Anth 303 and 409.
 In addition, we have a cross-listed course with Modern Languages, Sociolinguistics, that students can take for credit.
 In addition, the B.A. program in anthropology is designed to give students a robust four-fields training in anthropology and methods.
 Students are required to take 6 hours of methods from following methods courses: Anth 320, 335, 390, 391, 392, 393, 405, 406, 407, 408, 412, and 413.